Uyea, Northmavine

-Uyea (Öya in Shetland dialect spelling) is an uninhabited tidal island located to the northwest of Mainland, Shetland.
+Uyea (Öya in Shetlandic) is an uninhabited tidal island located to the northwest of Mainland, Shetland.
 Uyea lies off the Northmavine peninsula, from where it can be reached by foot at low tide.
 The island's highest elevation is 70 m and its area is 45 ha.

 There are several natural arches on its rocky coast, as well as challenging rock climbs.
 Surrounding skerries include Big Nev, Dorra Stack, Little Nev, Out Shuna Stack, Robert Irvine's Skerry, and The Burrier.